neutron-org/testnets/quark/README.md

 | Rust               | > 1.63.0 |
 | Hermes IBC relayer | > 1.0    |

-**!!
-PLEASE NOTE THAT WE ARE GOING TO USE v0.0.1 FOR GENTXS ONLY AND v0.1.0 (TO BE RELEASED SHORTLY) FOR THE ACTUAL TESTNET.
-SORRY FOR THE INCONVENIENCE. !!**
+> **PLEASE NOTE THAT WE ARE GOING TO USE v0.0.1 FOR GENTXS ONLY AND v0.1.0 (TO BE RELEASED SHORTLY) FOR THE ACTUAL TESTNET.
+SORRY FOR THE INCONVENIENCE.**

 ## Tools